LIDA Development Programme Academic Advisory Group (LIPAG)

-LIDA Intern Programme Academic Advisory Group (LIPAG) Members
+LIDA Development Programme Academic Advisory Group (LIPAG) Members

 Dr Michelle Morris is an Associate Professor in the School of Medicine at the University of Leeds, based in the Leeds Institute for Data Analytics where she leads the Nutrition and Lifestyle Analytics team.
 Her research investigates how novel consumer data can be utilised to better understand population diet and activity behaviours.
 Michelle is an interdisciplinary researcher in data science with a background spanning; nutritional epidemiology, health informatics and health geography.